HelenDrug/100-days-of-code/log.md

 **Today's Progress**: I've finiahed selectors with dropdown options and radio button group.
 Left checkboxes for tomorrow :)

 **Link to work**: https://codepen.io/OlenaDrugalya/pen/LYVyrWy, blogpost to follow - https://olenadrugalya.blog/2020/02/28/100-days-of-code-and-me/

+### Day 4: March 2, 2020
+##### Continue to work on Survey Form for FCC assigment

+**Today's Progress**: Finished writing HTML for the page - completed checkboxes and teaxtarea elements, created Submit button.
+**Thoughts:** Had difficulty to understand Value attribute for radio buttons and checkboxes, still not sure how often and where it is used?
+In which cases you really need to change the Value attribute as it is never seen by the client side?
+Probably this understanding will come later with practice :)

+**Link(s) to work**: https://codepen.io/OlenaDrugalya/pen/LYVyrWy

+### Day 5 and 6: March 4, 2020
+##### Continue to work on Survey Form for FCC assigment

+**Today's Progress**: Added Bootsrap to HTML, started to work on CSS **Thoughts:** Re-wrote some of HTML to make it responsive and started to write CSS - looks like a lot of work ahead :)

+**Link(s) to work**: https://codepen.io/OlenaDrugalya/full/LYVyrWy